 In the spring semester of 2018, the Initiative helping launch a new MIT Sloan course for graduate students called "Bridging the American Divides: USA Lab."
-The course, which is now in its third year, is designed to broaden and deepen students’ understanding of America’s economic, cultural, and social challenges.
+The USA Lab class is designed to broaden and deepen students’ understanding of America’s economic, cultural, and social challenges.
 The course’s project component allows students to gain hands-on experience exploring solutions that have the potential to improve conditions.

 Another innovative course offering that was created by the Initiative's leadership is a popular online course offered through the edX platform, "Shaping Work of The Future."
 This class attracts thousands of participants from all over the world each year.

-The Good Companies, Good Jobs Initiative has also published a course guide for MIT Sloan MBA students interested in learning about managing both profits and people.
-The course guide was written by recent graduates of the MBA program.
+The Good Companies, Good Jobs Initiative also publishes a course guide for MIT Sloan MBA students interested in learning about managing both profits and people well.

 The Good Companies, Good Jobs Initiatives takes part in and organizes numerous events, both in person and via the Internet, on topics related to good jobs and the future of work.
 In the 2020-2021 academic year, the Initiative is cosponsoring a speaker series on Redefining Management: Leadership for Social Progress in Troubling Times" with the MIT Sloan People & Organizations Club and the MIT Sloan Student Life Office.
 The first event of the series, a panel discussion on "Managing for Economic and Social Justice," will take place online on August 31, 2020.